How to Select a Pre-Veterinary School

 While pre-veterinary majors aren't available, students can select a related major and complete the prerequisites for veterinary school.
 Many colleges and universities offer a pre-veterinary curriculum.

-A degree in science isn't required, but most of the prerequisite courses for veterinary school are in the sciences.
-Students should check that a prospective school has a strong science department to ensure that they receive adequate preparation.
+- Students should check that a prospective school has a strong science department to ensure that they receive adequate preparation.

 Pre-Veterinary Program Overview

 A pre-veterinary course of study includes science and math courses along with the general education requirements.
 It usually takes three years to complete the requirements and a student may apply to veterinary school as soon as the requirements are met, even if they have not yet completed a bachelor's degree.
 Upperclassmen may have the best chances at landing research and volunteer opportunities.
 The courses and labs commonly required by veterinary schools include: